French populists face off in mining country

 The angry mood helped Le Pen place first in Henin-Beaumont on April 22 and she hopes the town will now act as a launching pad to get her anti-immigrant party into parliament for the first time since 1986.

-Backed by well-organised militants who have papered the town with posters that declare: "Only Marine Le Pen defends you!", her victory looked safe, until the popular Melenchon announced his own bid.
+Backed by well-organized militants who have papered the town with posters that declare: "Only Marine Le Pen defends you!", her victory looked safe, until the popular Melenchon announced his own bid.

 Latest polls suggest Le Pen could lose.